More Monads

 *** Exception: doesnotexist: openFile: does not exist (No such file or directory)

 Since the exception handling machinery in Haskell is somewhat cumbersome, we may want to write a wrapper for readFile that returns a proper sum type with error conditions instead.
-Reading a file can go wrong in many ways (perhaps someone cuts a disk cable at an inopportune time), but there are often some common we want to handle specially, such as the file not existing.
+Reading a file can go wrong in many ways (perhaps someone cuts a disk cable at an inopportune time), but there are often some common errors we want to handle specially, such as the file not existing.
 We define a sum type that captures the result of attempting to read a file:

 data FileContents